kleingm/Miller-Cellular-Analysis/README.md

 will not have the correct filepath and will not run.

 # <a name="for-the-future:"></a>For The Future:
-One addition that the team can see being valuable for the future would be the ability to run multiple t-tests at once, in the form of a Two-Way ANOVA test.
-That would allow the user to compare multiple samples all at the same time.
+<p> One addition that the team can see being valuable for the
+future would be the ability to run multiple t-tests at once, in the form of a Two-Way ANOVA test.
+That would allow the user to compare multiple samples all at the same time. </p>

+<p> Another task the team could look into would be mapping out
+an entire cell movie into a line graph with error bars to be able to visualize how the areas or perimeters change over time.
+This would work as an entirely separate process from the t-tests, and would need more time to fully flesh out.</p>